A massive explosion reveals a rare type of star never before seen outside the Milky Way

 “Gamma-ray bursts come from far away and anywhere in the sky, but this one came from a bright galaxy nearby,” said Sandro Mereghetti, of the National Institute of Astrophysics (INAF-IASF) in Italy, who led the work.

 Scientists rushed to examine the explosion site, anticipating that they might see gravitational waves and the X-ray glow and light that are usually left when two neutron stars collide.
-But they could only see hot gas and stars.
+But they might only see hot gas and stars.
 There were no X-rays or light signals, and no gravitational waves.

 This led scientists to believe that the signal came from a magnetar, a type of neutron star with a particularly strong magnetic field, a type of remnant produced by the gravitational collapse of a massive star in a supernova.
 These celestial bodies emit flares that are sometimes huge, but very rare.